Aadniz/status/README.md

 # status

 Status daemon written in rust.
-Check services output and communicate via named pipe (or using the [run script](/run)).

 This program is for running tests, and check the status of different test executables you write.